aboody2009/FFANN/README.md

 01/22/2016: I added a program that lets the user draw a number using SFML and then attemps to recognize the number using a neural network trained on data from the MNIST dataset

 01/24/2016: I think I may have found a fix for the RNN training problem.
 I'll try to implement it soon, hopefully it works.

+01/24/2016: By catching a few errors in the RNN code, as well as changing the training method to update weights and biases at each training step, the RNN training code is now working!
+Try the example in RNN_Test.cpp!
+More examples to come soon!